Qualifications, Education, and Experience

 Hi-Tek Manufacturing is searching for experienced 2nd shift CNC Operators to run Lathe / Turn machines who wish to continue his or her career in advanced manufacturing technology by executing a higher level of workmanship.

-Hi-Tek is a Drug-Free Workplace and conducts pre-employment drug and background screening and random drug screening
+drug and background screening and random drug screening

 Hi-Tek offers competitive wages and a full benefit package which includes medical, dental, vision, life insurance, short and long-term disability, 9 paid holidays per year, paid vacation time, 401K plan with company match, HSA & Flex Spending programs, supplemental health plans, and more!
 Hi-Tek offers a clean, climate-controlled environment and we believe in quality and safety above all else.